-Home/Blog/LinkedIn Profile Tips for 2026 — How to Get Found by Recruiters
+Home/Blog/LinkedIn Profile Tips 2026: Get Found by Recruiters

-LinkedIn Profile Tips for 2026 — How to Get Found by Recruiters
+LinkedIn Profile Tips 2026: Get Found by Recruiters

 LinkedIn profile optimization showing keyword rich headline professional photo and recruiter search results on laptop screen